radix019/ExpenseManager/README.md

-This branch does not have any default pre-feeded data, so user can add his own data completely.
+This version does not include any default expense data.